UnprettyCoder/Cipher-Algorithm/README.md

 # Cipher-Algorithm
 <Using java Language>

-This project is made for Simple cipher algorithm implements.
+This project is made for Simple cipher algorithm implementation.

 There is "Ciphers" directory.
 Open it and go "src" dir.